 RE intends to promote religious understanding and respect, and to challenge prejudice, discrimination and stereotyping.

 It is concerned with the promotion of each pupil's-self-worth, enabling them to reflect on their uniqueness as human beings, to share their feelings and emotions with others and to appreciate the importance of forming and maintaining positive relationships.

 We strongly believe that the purpose of RE is about religious literacy.
 This means we aim for children to be able to hold a balanced and well-informed conversation about religion and belief.
 In order to fulfil this purpose we provide a balance of theology, philosophy and human/social sciences within our RE lessons.

 As a Church of England School, Collective Worship is carried out on a daily basis.
-It is predominantly Christian in content and encourages worship of God.
+It is Christian in content and encourages worship of God.
 Collective worship allows time for guidance, positive thought and development on spiritual, moral, social and emotional issues.
-It usually allows an opportunity for quiet reflection an exploration of self.
+Worship also allows an opportunity for quiet reflection and exploration of self.

 Daily worship may be led by staff, children or visitors to the school.
 These worship times have a theme and may include stories, songs or hymns, prayers plus a time of reflection.
 The stained glass window in the school hall was created by pupils at the school and is a spectacular focal point for worship.
 We follow the Christian calendar and celebrate special days and festivals throughout the year.
 Parents and the community are warmly invited to share our daily worship and weekly celebrations as well as these special services.